 an incorrect value for some item, or may simply be an error.
 Unfortunately,

-there are some who believe that death allows them to take property that
+some believe that death allows them to take property that rightly belongs

-rightly belongs to the estate and part of the distribution under a will.
+to the estate and part of the distribution under a will.
+You may also

-You may also object when an accounting shows suspicious transactions by
+object when an accounting shows suspicious transactions by the executor

 Right to Pursue a Legal Remedy